 Does marine-grade plywood need to be sealed?

-Marine-grade plywood is already durable as we know it.
-But sealing definitely enhances the durability and stability of marine plywood.
-Sealing acts as a protective layer that prevents dust and moisture from penetrating the plywood.
+Marine-grade plywood is already stable and durable, but proper sealing increases the durability and stability of marine plywood.
+Sealing is a protective layer that prevents dust and moisture from penetrating the plywood.

 Is pressure-treated plywood good for outside?